Manil08/zen-lang/README.md

 - Limited functionality ideal for beginners
 - Includes efficient operator precedence algorithms,
 - Includes loops, if/else statements, efficient variable handling and error handling
+- Can do multi depth function calling and recursions

 ## References